 Personal and family history

-The patient was unmarried and childless, lived in a good environment, had no smoking or drinking, and had no personal or family history of other diseases.
+The patient was unmarried and childless, lived in a good environment.
+He denied smoking or drinking and had no personal or family history of other diseases.

 Physical examination upon admission

-Clinical examination revealed the presence of multiple swollen lymph nodes, especially on his left side of the neck and groin, which look like peanuts, moderate hardness, and their borders are clear; no adhesion with the surrounding tissues, and absence of tenderness, lung auscultation breathing sound thick, dry and wet rales.
+Clinical examination revealed the presence of multiple swollen lymph nodes, especially on the left side of his neck and groin.
+The lymph nodes looked like peanuts with moderate hardness, and their borders were clear.
+There were no adhesions in the surrounding tissues, and an absence of tenderness.
+Lung auscultation revealed thick breathing sounds and dry and wet rales.

 Laboratory examinations

-Laboratory results including liver function，renal function，electrolytes, enzymology, immunological tests such as lymphocyte subsets, immunoglobulin and immunoelectrophoresis were normal, blood culture, parasite detected, sputum acid fast staining, virology examination, rheumatoid factor tests, tuberculosis-antibody IgG, tuberculosis-antibody IgM tests and HIV(1+2) antibodies were negative, while white cell count，neutrophil ratio, C-reactive protein and erythrocyte sedimentation rate were elevated, sputum culture showed Klebsiella pneumoniae.
+Laboratory results including liver function, renal function, electrolytes, enzymology, and immunological tests, such as lymphocyte subsets, immunoglobulin, and immunoelectrophoresis, were normal.
+Blood culture, parasite detected, sputum acid fast staining, virology examination, rheumatoid factor tests, tuberculosis-antibody immunoglobulin G, tuberculosis-antibody immunoglobulin M tests, and human immunodeficiency virus (1+2) antibodies were negative.
+White cell count, neutrophil ratio, C-reactive protein, and erythrocyte sedimentation rate were elevated, and sputum culture showed Klebsiella pneumoniae.

 Imaging examinations

-The computed tomography showed there were many enlarged lymph nodes in the chest and abdominal cavity, and some distributed in the retroperitoneal space, we also could find pulmonary atelectasis and infection in the left lung (Figure 1, videos 1-3).
+The computed tomography showed there were many enlarged lymph nodes in the chest and abdominal cavity, with some distributed in the retroperitoneal space.
+We also found pulmonary atelectasis and infection in the left lung (Figure 1, videos 1-3).

 Other auxiliary examinations